 The first segment of a message having a multiple-buffer header consists entirely of header information.
 This first segment does not go through the entire inheader or outheader subgroup.
-Once the last field in this segment has been processed by field-dependent instructions in the inheader or outheader subgroup (i.e., once the scan pointer has advanced to the end of the buffer), TCAM saves the address of the next (unexecuted) inheader or outheader or outheader instruction and also saves the contents of all registers specified by the USEREG= operand of the INTRO macro.
+Once the last field in this segment has been processed by field-dependent instructions in the inheader or outheader subgroup (i.e., once the scan pointer has advanced to the end of the buffer), TCAM saves the address of the next (unexecuted) inheader or outheader or outheader subgroup dil registers specified by the USEREG= operand of the INTRO macro.